Kota Kinabalu: Ethnicity and religion

+The Brunei Malays and Bajau are Muslims.
+The Kadazan-Dusuns, Muruts, Rungus and Lundayeh/Lun Bawang mainly practice Folk forms of Christianity, Islam, or Animism, while the Chinese are mainly Buddhists, Taoist or Christians.
+There are numerous Roman Catholic, Basel (Lutheran), Anglican, Evangelical, and Methodist churches throughout the city.
+A small number of Hindus, Sikhs, Animists, and secularists can also be found.
+The Census 2020 Report showed an increase to 500,421 inhabitants.

 There is also a sizeable Filipino population in the city.
 The first wave of migrants arrived in the late 15th century during the Spanish colonisation, while a later wave arrived in the early 1970s, driven away from the Philippines by political and economic uncertainties there.
 Most of the earlier migrants have been naturalised as Malaysian citizens.
 However, there are still some Filipinos living in the city without proper documentation as illegal immigrants.

-Most of the Filipino migrants are Chavacano-speaking Tausūgs (Suluk) coming from the southern parts of Philippines.
-The city also is home to immigrants from Indonesia.
+The majority of Filipino migrants in the city come from the southern Philippines and the Sulu Archipelago, with notable communities of Chavacano speakers and Bangsamoro background.
+Additionally, there is a significant population of Visayan origin, as well as smaller groups from northern Philippines.

+In addition to Filipinos, the city is also home to sizeable residence of Indonesian descent.
+These groups, primarily of Bugis, Banjarese, Torajans and Javanese ancestry, have established visible presence in the city.

-There is a small population of Indians, Pakistanis and Eurasians scattered around the city.
+There is a small population of Indians, Pakistanis, Timorese and Eurasians scattered around the city.
 More recently, the number of expatriates living in the city, whether temporarily or permanently, have also increased.
 Most of them come from China, South Korea, Japan, Australia, Taiwan and Europe.

-Interracial marriages are not uncommon and Kadazan-Chinese intermarriages are particularly common.
-The mixed race offspring of Kadazan and Chinese are referred to as Sino-Kadazans or simply "Sinos".
+Interracial marriages across various ethnicities and nationalities are common.
+A notable example is the union between Chinese and indigenous groups such as the Kadazan, Dusun, Murut and Rungus, known as Sino-Native.
+The mixed-race descendants are commonly referred to as Sino, with the term adapted to reflect the specific ethnic backgrounds of the parents, such as Sino-Kadazan, Sino-Dusun and others.

 Languages

 The people of Kota Kinabalu mainly speak Malay, with a distinct Sabahan creole.
-However, as almost 50% of Kota Kinabalu residents are of Chinese descent, Chinese is also widely spoken.
+However, as about 20% of Kota Kinabalu residents are of Chinese descent, Chinese is also widely spoken.
 Among the Chinese, the most commonly spoken varieties are Huiyang Hakka (Simplified Chinese: 惠阳客家话; Traditional Chinese: 惠陽客家話) and Mandarin.
 Additionally, most Chinese can speak Cantonese, although with widely varying levels of fluency.
 Almost all residents are also able to speak English, especially the younger generation.
 However, some find it difficult to speak fluently due to a limited vocabulary and the general lack of usage of the English language as a conversational lingua franca among Sabahans as a whole.

 The number of Kadazan-Dusun speakers is thought to have dropped significantly throughout Sabah, especially in larger towns or cities like Kota Kinabalu.
 However, some effort has been taken by some to revive the usage of the language.
 Kadazan has been considered an endangered language, along with the culture of ethnic Kadazans.